 Areas of Expertise

-Political economy of development; democractic accountability; African politics; clientelism and vote buying; ethnic politics; distributive politics
+Political economy of development; democratic accountability; African politics; clientelism and vote buying; ethnic politics; distributive politics

-Kramon, Eric and Posner, Daniel N. (2013), “Who Benefits from Distributive Politics?
-How the Outcomes One Studies Affect the Answer One Gets,” Perspectives on Politics 11(2): 461-74.
+2013.
+“Who Benefits from Distributive Politics?
+How the Outcomes One Studies Affect the Answer One Gets,” Perspectives on Politics 11(2): 461-74, with Daniel N. Posner.

 PSC 2381 - Comparative Politics of Middle and Southern Africa

 PSC 3192W/6379 - Government and Politics of Africa